skltp-test/soapui-skltp/README.md

 There is support to run tests from SoapUI.

 ```
-  Run soaptest/soaptest_local.sh first.
+  Run soaptest/soaptest_sed_data.sh first.
-  The script will prepare(sed) the neccessary files
+  The script will prepare(sed) the data file for the target NTjP environment.
 ```